linux-system-roles/sap-netweaver-preconfigure/README.md

 To use this role, your system needs to be installed according to:
 - RHEL 7: SAP note 2002167, Red Hat Enterprise Linux 7.x: Installation and Upgrade, section "Installing Red Hat Enterprise Linux 7"
 - RHEL 8: SAP note 2772999, Red Hat Enterprise Linux 8.x: Installation and Configuration, section "Installing Red Hat Enterprise Linux 8".
-- Role sap-preconfigure should be run before using this role.
+- Role sap-preconfigure needs to be run first.

 Role Variables
 --------------